jimmoffitt/weather-api-example/README.md

 # weather-api-example
 A demo to illustrate how to go from an API design to implementing (and hosting) it on Tinybird...

-The main topics here are:
-* Coming up with a design for a single endpoint of an API used to get current and recent weather data.
-* Demonstrating how that design is translated to and implemented with Tinybird.

 While this example focuses on publishing weather data, the underlying concepts should apply to an other data domain.

 The first step was finding a data source to work with.
 After searching around, I landed on https://openweathermap.org/, with their free plan for the "Current weather and forecasts" service.
 It seems to offer a generous amount of API calls per minute, and the http://api.openweathermap.org/data/2.5/weather endpoint has been a pleasure to work with.